Hierarchical Adversarial Bandits for Online Configuration Optimization: Analytical Bounds for 32 Alg.

 \begin{corollary} For $k$ nonstochastic arms, $T>0$ and an $\ell$-partition $\cP$ of the arms, the regret of the \EXP32 algorithm using EXP3 is bounded as follows:

 \end{corollary}

 Note that the above bound does not assume any contribution to the execution of EXP3 within clusters, resulting from the $\ell$-partition.
-Using an appropriate AB algorithm within each Lipschitz cluster potentially allows us to improve the result.
+Using an appropriate A-MAB algorithm within each Lipschitz cluster potentially allows us to improve the result.

-\revision{ Let ALB$^+$ denote an adaptive Lipschitz bandits algorithm with the following property: \begin{property} For the Adversarial Lipschitz MAB setting with a Lipschitz condition $\ell$ (\autoref{eq:Lipschitz}) the algorithm regret is bounded by $\cO\left(\ell \cdot \sqrt{k T \log k} \right)$. \end{property} }
+Let ALB$^+$ denote an adaptive Lipschitz bandits algorithm satisfying the following property: \begin{property} For the Adversarial Lipschitz MAB setting with $k'$ arms satisfying the Lipschitz condition (Eq. \ref{eq:Lipschitz}) and a maximum distance $\ell$, the regret is bounded by $\cO\left(\ell \cdot \sqrt{k' T \log k'} \right)$. \end{property}

+\revisionKDD{Property \ref{prp:alb} is a strong property, as it depends on the reward structure.
+However, algorithms satisfying this property exist, for example by assuming side-information.
+A concrete example is the EXP3-SET algorithm \cite{alon2017nonstochastic} which utilizes a feedback graph $G_t$, (as the side-information), which is directed and time-changing.
+If $G_t=G$ is symmetric, and $\alpha(G)$ is the independence number of $G$, EXP3-SET achieves a regret of $\cO(\sqrt{\alpha(G)T\log k'})$.}

+\revisionKDD{To satisfy Property \ref{prp:alb}, we construct a feedback graph $G$ where an edge exists between two arms in $G$ iff for two arms $a, a'$, $\cD(a, a') \le \epsilon$ for an appropriate selection of $\epsilon$.
+Under the Lipschitz condition, observing the reward of one arm reveals information about its neighbors in $G$.
+Consequently, if the independence number satisfies $\alpha(G) \le \ell^2 k'$, EXP3-SET fulfills Property \ref{prp:alb}. }

-Note that for a flat ALB$^+$ algorithm (a single cluster) $\ell$ might be large (e.g., 1), but when we break the arms into clusters, within each cluster $\ell$ might be significantly smaller.
-The following theorem formalized the potential gains.
+\revisionKDD{Note that if we assume a single cluster and a flat ALB$^+$ algorithm, then $\ell$ might be large (e.g., 1).
+But when we break the arms into clusters, we may have an $\ell$-partition, where within each cluster $\ell$ might be significantly smaller.
+The following theorem formalized the potential gains. }

 \begin{theorem} For $k$ nonstochastic arms, $T>0$ and an $\ell$-partition $\cP$ of the arms, the regret of the \EXP32, using an ALB$^+$ algorithm can be bounded as follows: